Back to Blog

 How does a cyber threat intelligence analyst fit into a cyber security team?

-The engineers are the technical experts that build and secure the networks and the detection tools of the company.
-The data scientists analyze the mass data that a company produces, in an effort to discover network insights.
+In exploring the roles of Security Operations Center (SOC) teams, engineers are the technical experts that build and secure the networks and the detection tools of the company.
 Analysts use these discoveries to actively search for anomalies in their network that might indicate malicious activity.
 When anomalies are spotted, analysts work with the engineers to set traps and contain threats.
+Threat analysts may also focus on future threats and how they impact the organization.
+Additionally, threat analysts frequently work with various SOC team members to identify and mitigate the impending threats the analyst has discovered.
+While every team member on a Security Operations Center (SOC) team plays a different role, it is important to determine “which team member do you want to be?”

 Threat intel analysts give the SOC a strategic advantage against cyber-threats through their curation, interpretation, and sharing of the information around them.